Golang Maps Tutorial

 Run in playground

 The above program is pretty straightforward.
-The salary of the employee jamie is retrieved and printed.
+The currency name for the currency code USD is retrieved and printed.
 The program prints

 What will happen if an element is not present?
 The map will return the zero value of the type of that element.
-In the case of employeeSalary map, if we try to access an element which is not present, the zero value of int which is 0 will be returned.
+In the case of currencyCode map, if we try to access an item which is not present, the zero value of string, “"(the empty string) is returned.

 1package main